sedos-project/organization/docs/data_requirements/input_data.md

 It might, however, be indirectly possible, by linking it to a distinct selection of related ontology concepts.
 In this case you would link your parameter name to multiple related concepts.

-For a practical manual linking parameter names to multiple related ontology concepts see [here](data_annotation_ontology.md#Link a parameter name to multiple related ontology concepts).
+For a practical manual linking parameter names to multiple related ontology concepts, using MetaCreator or OAT, see [here](data_annotation_ontology.md#Link a parameter name to multiple related ontology concepts).

 ## Data structure and naming conventions

-**Data structure**
+### Data structure

 For providing input data of any kind we require the structure of the [oeparameter-model](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter).